Erythroderma is widespread redness of the skin. It is accompanied by scaling, peeling, and flaking of the skin, and may include itching and hair loss.

 Exams and Tests

-The health care provider will perform an examination and ask about the symptoms.
-The skin will be carefully checked, often with an instrument called a dermascope.
+Your health care provider will ask about your symptoms and take your medical history.
+The provider will do a skin examination with a dermatoscope.
 Most of the time, the cause can be identified after the exam.

 If needed, the following tests may be ordered: